Top European diplomats meet in Kyiv to support Ukraine as signs of strain show among allies

 The EU meeting in Kyiv took place after the weekend election victory in EU member Slovakia of Robert Fico, whose pro-Russian agenda has increased the question marks about the EU’s continued support for Kyiv.

 The small eastern European country could bring more tension to the EU’s discussions on Ukraine, as has happened with Hungary’s at-times cool attitude toward Kyiv.
 Budapest has maintained close relations with Moscow and argued against supplying arms to Ukraine or providing it with economic assistance.
+Slovakia operates a key rail line used to transport western military hardware to Ukraine.

 The foreign ministers of Hungary and Poland were not at the Kyiv gathering.
+However, it is not unusual for diplomats to skip such informal meetings.

 Danish Foreign Minister Lars Løkke Rasmussen said Europe must be ready to provide further help “for many good reasons.”